auth0/docs/articles/integrations/aws-api-gateway/part-1.md

     }
     ```

+> Instead of creating this third Lambda function, you may choose to [create an OPTIONS method](#method-options) on the API Gateway.

 ### 3. Create the Amazon API Gateway API

-You will create an APIs with two methods: one will `GET` pet information, and one will `POST` pet information.
+You will create an API with two methods: one will `GET` pet information, and one will `POST` pet information.

 #### Method: `GET` Pet Information